 While driving through newer developments looking for new construction, having an experienced agent with you can be the difference between a good home buying experience and a bad one. will be your guide when navigating the sea of new homes today to pick one that's a match for your family.

-Buyers of brand new homes in a development don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
+People that buy new construction in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price.
+Knowing this, the builder or developer often won't bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-In cases where a builder won't budge, try getting a break in other areas.
-Ask for them to pay a share of the closing costs, or additional amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
+In cases where a builder won't budge, ask for assistance in other areas.
+Ask for them to pay a share of the closing costs, or additional amenities, like an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.